paquettm/eComH24S1/Codeception_LinuxDocker_Windows.md

 This error is likely caused by incompatible definitions of carriage returns between Windows and Linux, but this is not verified (let me know in an issue).

 ### Get Composer

-Get and install composer by following the instructions from the top of the page at `https://getcomposer.org/download/` which may be identical to those in the box below (date: March 27, 2024).
+From the project base folder, which is `/opt/lampp/htdocs` in the container used in this example, get and install composer by following the instructions from the `Command-line installation` section of the page at `https://getcomposer.org/download/` which may be identical to those in the box below, dated March 27, 2024:
 ```
 php -r "copy('https://getcomposer.org/installer', 'composer-setup.php');"
 php -r "if (hash_file('sha384', 'composer-setup.php') === 'dac665fdc30fdd8ec78b38b9800061b4150413ff2e3b6f88543c636f7cd84f6db9189d43a81e5503cda447da73c7e5b6') { echo 'Installer verified'; } else { echo 'Installer corrupt'; unlink('composer-setup.php'); } echo PHP_EOL;"
 php composer-setup.php
 php -r "unlink('composer-setup.php');"
 ```
-The instructions will install the `composer.phar` file to the current folder (`/opt/lampp/htdocs` which was mapped to your project folder).
+These instructions will install the `composer.phar` file to the `/opt/lampp/htdocs` folder, which should be mapped to your project folder.

 ### Shortcut to Composer
 We now write another shortcut file named `composer` in the `/opt/lampp/htdocs` folder, full path `/opt/lampp/htdocs/composer`, to run `php composer.phar`, forwarding all call parameters.